-After reviewing the application and supporting documentation provided, visiting the site and consulting City Forestry staff, the Inspector concluded that though the trees were potentially causing some sightline issues into the site, the overall health and condition of the trees was considered to be fair to good, with only one of the thirteen trees inventoried considered to be in poor condition by the Certified Arborist.
+However, after reviewing the application and supporting documentation provided, the Inspector concluded again that though the six Colorado Blue Spruce trees were potentially causing some sightline issues into the site, the overall health and condition of the trees was considered to be fair to good, with only one of the six trees inventoried considered to be in poor condition by the Certified Arborist.
 Further, there were no known structural or hazard issues noted in the application that could be a health or safety risk to the City or property owner, and the location of the trees were not preventing an active development application or the existing daily activities of the site.
 Therefore, the Inspector supported preservation and protection of the trees (Attachment 6).

-On May 4, 2021, the Inspector replied to the representative and owner by email to inform them the application had been refused, and provided a formal Refusal Letter (Attachment 7).
+On August 24, 2021, the Inspector replied to the representative and owner by email to inform them the application had been refused, and provided a formal Refusal Letter (Attachment 7).

 As per the Bylaw, if the Inspector refuses to issue a Permit, or if the Applicant objects to a Condition attached to the Permit by an Inspector, the Applicant may appeal to the Committee of the Whole.
-Upon considering the appeal, the Committee may recommend to support the Refusal to Issue Permit, require the issuance of a Permit based on the current application or require issuance of the Permit with such Conditions as the Committee considers appropriate.
+Upon considering the appeal, the Committee may recommend to support the Refusal to Issue Permit, require the issuance of a

+Permit based on the current application or require issuance of the Permit with such Conditions as the Committee considers appropriate.
 Council shall consider the Committee's recommendation and make the final decision on the appeal.

 The owner objected to the Refusal to Issue Permit within the required timeframe of the bylaw and requested an appeal.
-Staff have acknowledge the request and provided this report 2021-207
+Staff have acknowledge the request and provided this report 2021-289